 Latex mattresses are typically ranked as one of the highest when it comes to customer satisfaction ratings.
 Reviews show that 80 to 85 percent of customers are satisfied with their purchase, making them one of the most comfortable mattress types.
 These mattresses are responsiveness and supportive, and ideal for relieving painful pressure points.

 The type of mattress that is best for you will ultimately depend on your sleep position and preferred firmness level.
 Memory and latex foam mattresses tend to rank the highest when it comes to customer satisfaction.

 How Much Should a Good Mattress Cost?

 A high-quality mattress will cost between $1000 to $1500.
 The price of the mattress will vary depending on the size, type, materials used, durability, and construction.
-Additionally, a mattress that features organic cotton or wool, smart technology, pillow tops, and various cooling features may increase in cost.
+Additionally, a mattress that features organic materials or pillow tops may increase in price.

 When’s the Best Time to Buy a New Mattress?